milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/index.html.md

 If you wish to contact our Data Protection Officer, you can do so by post to: Attn: Data Protection Officer, Yahoo EMEA, 5-7 Point Square, North Wall Quay, Dublin 1, Ireland.

-Our Article 27 Representative can be contacted by email at GDPRrepresentative@mhc.ie, or by post at:
+Our Article 27 Representative can be contacted by email at YahooGDPRrepresentative@mhc.ie, or by post at:

 MHC GDPR Representative
 Mason Hayes and Curran Professional Services Limited